 Project initiation involves ensuring everyone's aligned on vision and approach, and it’s critical to starting projects effectively.

 Before there can be a project, someone has to take the first step—be that a pitch, a formal project initiation document, a plan, a kickoff, a discovery session, or even simply being curious enough to notice an area of the business that could use some improvement.

 As a project manager, initiating a project will often fall to you.
-Projects are the domain of the PM and so it is within your benefit to learn how to instigate them, and how to get them started on the right foot.
+It is to your benefit to learn how to instigate them and how to get them started on the right foot.

 How To Develop Project Initiation Skills

-Next, learn how to kick off projects—how to plan for, lead, and follow up on a project kickoff meeting—so the project starts with its highest chances for success.
-There’s an entire workshop on mastering your project kickoffs in DPM Membership.
+- Next, learn how to kick off projects—how to plan for, lead, and follow up on a project kickoff meeting—so the project starts with the highest chance of success.
+There’s an entire workshop on mastering project kickoffs in DPM Membership.

 4. Project Planning

 Project planning involves setting a course through the project that meets its objectives and adheres to its constraints.
 It spans both the meta and the micro.